-In this recipe, the sweetness of fresh ripe peaches perfectly balances the heat of chipotle peppers and habanero pepper infused honey.
-I love adding espresso to BBQ sauce to build another layer of flavor.
-This recipe is simple, fast and crafted from staples you probably have in your pantry.
-Peach Chipotle Espresso BBQ Sauce is a wonderful condiment for topping grilled vegetables, rice, and vegetarian tacos.
+In this recipe, the sweetness of fresh ripe peaches perfectly balance the heat of chipotle peppers and habanero pepper infused honey.
+Adding espresso to BBQ sauce builds another layer of intense flavor.
+Nevertheless, this recipe is simple, fast and crafted from pantry staples.
+Peach Chipotle Espresso BBQ Sauce provides a wonderful condiment for topping grilled vegetables, rice, and vegetarian tacos.
 Its flavors pair nicely with sweet potatoes, squash, zucchini, corn, broccoli, cauliflower, and peppers.

 Peach Chipotle Espresso BBQ Sauce

 - 1 cup fresh cherry tomatoes (or 1 15 oz. can)

 - 4 shots espresso (or 1 cup of strong coffee)

 - 6-8 canned chipotle peppers